PIRL

 static int RUNNING

-Processing state: Source records are being processing.
+Processing state: Source records are being processed.

 static int SEQUENCE_FIELD